kmlawson/china-revolutions-mo3337/09seminars.md

 ### Overview

+1. In mutual aid groups we will share your prospectus.
+Each person will be given a few minutes and will be asked to elaborate on a) argument b) sources c) "so what?" d) challenges e) next step
-1. Reflections on *The Gate of Heavenly Peace* and Jeremy Brown's perspective on it.
+2. Reflections on *The Gate of Heavenly Peace* and Jeremy Brown's perspective on it.
-2. We will discuss the primary source documents together
+3. We will discuss the primary source documents together
-3. Presentation
+4. Presentation
-4. June Fourth: context, event, and legacy
+5. June Fourth: context, event, and legacy
-5. Drawing on insights from the elective readings
+6. Drawing on insights from the elective readings

 ### Questions